Basis-Theory/basistheory-integration-guides/collections/guides/collect_payments/index.md

 ## Use the reaction data to charge a customer

-Now, you’re able to access the token created by your token Reactor.
+Now, you’re able to access the token created by your Reactor.
 You may be using this for analytical BIN information, fraud analytics, or to charge a card using the processor token you’ve created.

 ```js